Jason Bonham

 Jason John Bonham (born 15 July 1966) is an English drummer.
-He is the son of late Led Zeppelin drummer John Bonham.
-Since his father's death in September 1980, he has performed with the surviving three members of Led Zeppelin on several occasions, including the Ahmet Ertegun Tribute Concert at O2 arena in London in December 2007.
+He is the son of Led Zeppelin drummer John Bonham.
+Since his father's death in September 1980, he has performed with the surviving three members of Led Zeppelin on several occasions, including the Ahmet Ertegun Tribute Concert at The O2 Arena in London in December 2007.
+He has also done extensive work as a session musician, led the group Bonham in the 1980s and '90s, and is a member of the supergroup Black Country Communion.

 Biography and musical career

 Early years

 Bonham could play drums skillfully at the age of five, and appeared with his father in the film The Song Remains the Same, drumming on a scaled-down kit.
 At 15, he joined his first band, Airrace.
 In 1985, he joined Virginia Wolf, making two albums and touring the US supporting the Firm.

 In 1988, Bonham joined Led Zeppelin guitarist Jimmy Page for his Outrider album and tour.
 In May of the same year, Bonham appeared with the three surviving members of Led Zeppelin for a performance at Atlantic Records 40th Anniversary concert in New York City.

 In 1989, Bonham appeared as a special guest at the Moscow Music Peace Festival, performing the song "Rock and Roll" with many major rock stars of the day.
-That same year, he formed his own band, Bonham, whose Zeppelin-inflected first release The Disregard of Timekeeping had a hit single, "Wait for You" and the music video for the subsequent single "Guilty" did get some play; however, after a lukewarm reception for their 1992 release, Mad Hatter, the band was dissolved, and Bonham concentrated on session work and guest appearances.
+That same year, he formed his own band, Bonham, whose Zeppelin inspired first release The Disregard of Timekeeping had a hit single, "Wait for You" and the music video for the subsequent single "Guilty" did get some play; however, after a lukewarm reception for their 1992 release, Mad Hatter, the band was dissolved, and Bonham concentrated on session work and guest appearances.

 On 28 April 1990, Bonham married Jan Charteris, in Stone, Worcestershire.
 His wedding reception included a jam with Jimmy Page, Robert Plant, and John Paul Jones.
 The Bonhams have two children: a son named Jager and a daughter, Jaz (born 1993).

 Bonham drummed for Paul Rodgers on the Grammy nominated Muddy Water Blues: A Tribute to Muddy Waters project.
 A year later with Slash and Paul Rodgers, he appeared at Woodstock II in 1994.
 Bonham reformed his band with a new lead vocalist, Marti Frederiksen, replacing Daniel MacMaster.
 Renamed Motherland, they released the album Peace 4 Me later in 1994; however, his down-to-earth nature always showed—on one occasion making an encore drumming appearance for local Led Zeppelin tribute bands Fred Zeppelin and Led Zepagain.